and the parent of the year award goes to me.

 through his tears my son told me how grandpa had brought him home. he thought we were home because our cars were parked out front.

-grandpa dropped him off and then left, and tyden went in. and looked and looked for us.
+tyden went in. and looked and looked for us.

 once he realized that we weren't there he started crying and walked to all 3 neighbor's houses only to find that none of them were home either.